woutercx/Parse-iOS-Xamarin-demo/README.md

 ```

 In AppDelegate.cs, change the Parse Application ID and Windows key
-(where it says "YOUR PARSE APPLICATION ID HERE" and "YOUR PARSE WINDOWS KEY HERE".
+(where it says "YOUR PARSE APPLICATION ID HERE" and "YOUR PARSE WINDOWS KEY HERE").